-The Serenade program was designed by Miriam Lense, PhD and Sara Beck, MS.
+The Serenade program was designed by Miriam Lense, PhD and Sara Beck, PhD.

 Miriam Lense, PhD

-Miriam Lense is a Research Instructor at Vanderbilt University Medical Center in the Department of Otolaryngology and the Program for Music, Mind, and Society at Vanderbilt, where she co-directs the Vanderbilt Music Cognition Lab.
+Miriam Lense is an Assistant Professor at Vanderbilt University Medical Center in the Department of Otolaryngology – Head and Neck Surgery and the Program for Music, Mind, and Society at Vanderbilt, where she co-directs the Vanderbilt Music Cognition Lab.
 She is a member of the Vanderbilt Kennedy Center and a fellow at The Curb Center for Art, Enterprise, and Public Policy.
 Dr. Lense received her PhD in Clinical Psychology from Vanderbilt University.
 She completed her clinical internship and postdoctoral training at the Marcus Autism Center at Children’s Healthcare of Atlanta and Emory University School of Medicine.
 Her research and clinical work focuses on infants, children, and adults with or at-risk for developmental disabilities, with a particular emphasis on autism spectrum disorder and Williams syndrome.
 She is experienced in clinical assessment and diagnosis, parent training, and parent-child therapy.
 Her research focuses on music, rhythm, and social engagement in individuals with and without developmental disabilities.

-Sara Beck is a PhD student in Psychology and Human Development, whose research interests focus on how children’s prosocial behavior is shaped by engagement with active music making.
-Sara is a singer/songwriter.
+Sara Beck is an Assistant Professor of Psychology and Randolph College.
+She received her PhD in Developmental Psychology from Vanderbilt University.
+Dr. Beck’s research interests focus on how children’s prosocial behavior is shaped by engagement with active music making.
+Sara is also a singer/songwriter.
 She’s released five albums of original music, written for other artists, and contributed to film and TV soundtracks (sarabeck.net).
 Her most recent recording project was an album of prosocial children’s songs, created in partnership with Vanderbilt PhD Candidate Colleen Russo and The Curb Center for Arts, Enterprise, & Public Policy called KindnessKids: Join In The Song!